 It is at this point that the Science of Invocation and Evocation can at times supersede the earlier techniques.
 The whole of humanity is moving forward into the area of mental understanding.
 The grasping nature of the prayers of the average men (based as they are upon desire for something) has long disturbed the intelligent; the vagueness of the meditation, taught and practised in the East and in the West (with its emphatically selfish note, personal liberation and personal satisfaction) is likewise causing a revolt.
 Something bigger and larger than individual desire and liberation is registered.
 Many groups are wrestling with these changes and this is, in itself, most hopeful.

 In the aggregate of these groups—within the churches or outside them—is to be found the nucleus of the New World Religion.
-To this should be added the activities of the spiritualistic movement, not from the angle of its emphasis upon phenomena (much of it is spurious or imaginative, but some of it realistic and true) but from the angle of its surety anent human immortality and the evidence which it has collected.
-The Spiritualists have not yet succeeded in proving immortality; they have succeeded in proving survival and have thus made a valuable contribution to the structure of the New World Religion.
+To this should be added the activities of the spiritualistic movement, not from the angle of its emphasis upon phenomena (much of it is spurious or imaginative, but some of it realistic and true) but from the angle of its surety about human immortality and the evidence which it has collected.
+The spiritualists have not yet succeeded in proving immortality; they have succeeded in proving survival and have thus made a valuable contribution to the structure of the New World Religion.

-The slowly developing powers of telepathic communication and the recognition of extra-sensory perception by science [page 233] are also playing their part in demonstration of the world of non-tangible life and values; all these factors necessitate and “sub-stand” the demand for a new presentation of religion which will be inclusive in its scope and not exclusive—as it is today.
-The religion of the future will account for the progress of humanity by its recognition of a divine Plan, historically proved.
+The slowly developing powers of telepathic communication and the recognition of extra-sensory perception by science are also playing their part in demonstration of the world of non-tangible life and values; all these factors necessitate and "sub-stand" the demand for a new presentation of religion which will be inclusive in its scope and not exclusive—as it is today.
+The religion [Page 158] of the future will account for the progress of humanity by its recognition of a divine Plan, historically proved.
 Scientifically applied discipline and training will enable mankind to function under the control of the inner divinity, or interior spiritual man; this training will also reveal to them the fact of God immanent in all forms and will enable them to participate in that great planetary movement—now slowly taking place—whereby God immanent is entering into a closer relation with God transcendent, via the spiritual Hierarchy of the earth.

 The keynote of the New World Religion is Divine Approach.
-“Draw near to Him and He will draw near to you” is the injunction, emanating in new and clear tones from the Hierarchy today.
-The great theme of the New World Religion will be the unifying of the great divine Approaches; the task ahead of the churches is to prepare humanity, through organized and spiritual movements, for the fifth imminent Approach; the method employed will be the scientific and intelligent use of Invocation and Evocation and the recognition of its stupendous potency; the objective of the coming Approach, of the preparatory work and of the invocation, is revelation—a revelation which has ever been cyclically given and which today is ready for man’s acceptance.
+"Draw near to Him and He will draw near to you" is the injunction, emanating in new and clear tones from the Hierarchy today.
+The great theme of the New World Religion will be the unifying of the great divine Approaches; the task ahead of the churches is to prepare humanity, through organized and spiritual movements, for the fifth imminent Approach; the method employed will be the scientific and intelligent use of Invocation and Evocation and the recognition of its stupendous potency; the objective of the coming Approach, of the preparatory work and of the invocation, is revelation—a revelation which has ever been cyclically given and which today is ready for man's acceptance.